Three more U.S. states launching coronavirus exposure warning apps

 Virginia last week became the first U.S. state to urge residents to download such an app using technology developed by smartphone software giants Apple Inc AAPL.O and Alphabet Inc's GOOGL.O Google.

-About 316,000 people have downloaded Virginia's app, COVIDWISE, Jeff Stover, a state health department official, told Reuters during an online event hosted by the Responsible Data Foundation as part of a series on pandemic-related technology.
+About 316,000 people have downloaded Virginia's app, COVIDWISE, Jeff Stover, a state health department official, told Reuters during an online event about pandemic technology hosted by the Massachusetts Institute of Technology-affiliated Responsible Data Foundation.

-North Dakota launched its app, Care19 Alert, on Thursday and Wyoming will release an app on Friday, Tim Brookins, whose company ProudCrowd developed the apps, also said during the event.
+North Dakota launched its app, Care19 Alert, on Thursday and Wyoming will release an app on Friday, , whose company ProudCrowd developed the apps, also said during the event.

 The technology enables phones to exchange Bluetooth signals to keep an anonymous list of close encounters.
 A user who becomes infected can anonymously notify recent contacts to get tested or quarantine.

-For instance, getting contact tracing apps from different states to communicate with each other, as users cross borders, is untested with North Dakota's app now the first and only in the U.S. to support that functionality.
+For instance, getting contact tracing apps from different states to communicate with each other, as users cross borders, is untested with North Dakota's app now the first and only in the United States to support that functionality.

+North Dakota previously released an app, Care19 Diary, to help users remember their location history for contact tracing.

 ((paresh.dave@thomsonreuters.com; 415-565-1302;))